-Kushal specialises in and is passionate about Risk Management, Internal Audit, Governance, and Compliance practices.
-Kushal has more than 20 years of global and leadership experience in these areas gained in Australia, the UK, China, India and New Zealand.
-Kushal's experience consists of leadership roles leading 'in-house' Risk and Governance functions at large and multinational organisations, leadership roles at the 'Big4' global consulting firms, and independent Board and Audit & Risk Committee roles.
-He has developed deep industry understanding and nuanced insights in diverse industries like healthcare (public and private health), emergency services, public sector, technology, education, energy, banking, manufacturing and retail.
-He works with Executives and Boards of diverse organisations to positively influence their organisational growth, efficiency, excellence and risk culture.
-Kushal joined the QEC Board in July 2021 and is a member of the Quality, Risk & Clinical Governance Committee
+Kushal specialises in Risk Management, Internal Audit, Governance, and Compliance, having more than 20 years of global leadership experience in these areas.
+He has developed deep understanding and insights in diverse industries including healthcare, emergency services, technology, education, energy, banking, manufacturing and retail.
+He works with leaders and boards to positively influence their organisational growth, efficiency, excellence and risk culture.
+Kushal joined the QEC Board in July 2021 and is a member of the Quality, Risk & Clinical Governance Committee.
+Board meeting attendance for the period was 100%.